adiag321/Adult-Census-Income-Prediction/README.md

 # Performance Evaluation
-We have calculated the `Precision`, `Recall` , `True positive/negative` for all the models and built a `Confusion Matrix` for the same.
+We have calculated the performance by calculating `Precision`, `Recall` , `True positive/negative` for all the models and built a `Confusion Matrix` for the same.

 # Results
 1. Gender Distribution based on Income